skhiggins/skhiggins.github.io/_pages/0_about.md

 Within consumer financial markets, I have a set of papers on frictions that prevent households from saving, and a second set of papers and projects on credit market frictions.
 My papers employ natural experiments or randomized controlled trials (RCTs) for identification, and generally use a combination of confidential (often transaction-level) administrative data and survey data.

 I teach Entrepreneurial Finance and Venture Capital to MBA students, and I won the Sidney J. Levy Teaching Award.
 I was named a [Poets&Quants 2024 Best 40-Under-40 MBA Professor](https://poetsandquants.com/2024/05/18/2024-best-40-under-40-mba-professors-sean-higgins-kellogg-school-of-management-northwestern-university/). <!--- for 2022-2023.
 I also co-teach a PhD-level independent study on Household Finance. --->

+I also co-founded and co-organize the [Webinar in Finance and Development (WEFIDEV)](https://www.wefidev.com/), which hosts webinars and an annual in-person conference to enable junior researchers to share both early-stage and more-polished research on finance and development.

 <!---
 I'm grateful to the